 - Be extremely careful around the face and ears.
 These are sensitive areas and both heat and air pressure should be reduced.
 When using the dryer around the ears, try to cover them with your fingers to reduce noise levels.

 - Finish off by drying the back of your dogs head, patting his face dry with a small towel if needed.
+For a wider selection of choices, check out our dog drying towels guide.

 What Should I Do If My Dog Is Scared Of The Hair Dryer?

 It’s not unusual for dogs to be nervous or anxious at the sound of a hairdryer.
 Remember that Your canine pal is much more sensitive to noise than you are, and can hear sounds that you can’t even register.
 There are ways to ease the stress and make it a comfortable experience, and this starts with just being conscious of the sensitivity.
-Be ready with treats and praise throughout, making it an enjoyable experience for the two of you.
+Be ready with dog treats and praise throughout, making it an enjoyable experience for the two of you.
 Don’t shy away from taking short breaks or switching the hairdryer off to let them get familiar with it when it’s not so scary.
 It will take time, but it’s well worth it to make it an activity they can look forward to.

 Don’t overdo it with the hairdryer – your pooch isn’t looking for a root lift or a bouncy blow-out.
 Drying their hair can leave it brittle, so it’s important not to blow dry coats completely.
 As a general rule of thumb, you should be able to run your fingers through their hair and still feel slight dampness.
 Keep your pup indoors and let the natural air do the rest.